Can’t sleep? You aren’t alone!

 Insomnia Causes – How Bad Can It Get?

-Insomnia can also pressure you into relying on sleeping pills or sleep aids to help you sleep—which in the long-run only makes your sleep problems worse.
-In fact, alternative sleep remedies like cognitive behavioural therapy are proven to work better to help you fall asleep faster and sleep longer than prescription sleeping pills.
+Insomnia can also pressure you into relying on sleeping pills or sleep aids to help you sleep—which in the long run only makes your sleep problems worse.
+In fact, alternative sleep remedies like cognitive behavioral therapy are proven to work better to help you fall asleep faster and sleep longer than prescription sleeping pills.

 But you don’t have to resign yourself to sleepless nights.
 No matter how long you’ve been suffering from insomnia or how frequently you struggle to sleep, don’t despair.
 While it can take time to correct the habits that contribute to your sleep problems, there are plenty of things you can do to help overcome insomnia and enjoy a full and restful night’s sleep.

 13 Tips That Will Help You Beat Insomnia

 So how do you get to sleep when you just can’t?
 These all-natural sleep aids will have you drifting off in no time.